VivaLaTacos/odin-recipes/README.md

 # odin-recipes
-currently working on developing html skill by structuring first website! (still very new to this)
+currently working on developing html skills by structuring first website! (still very new to this)